Saify007/Saify007/README.md

 <h1 align="center">Hi, I'm <a href="https://github.com/Saify007"> Saify <a><img src="https://github.com/Kathryn-Jie/Kathryn-Jie/blob/main/wave.gif" width="60px"/></h1>

-#### I am a Student and a Software Engineer.

-Ovation to my profile.
 I am Saify.
-I am currently studying in Computer Science Department at AIUB and also looking for an opportunity.
-Which might be any sector in Computer Science and help to boost up my knowledge and also uplift my career path.
-I am enthusiastic about technology and fitness.
-My favorite activities are learning new things, exploring various types of cooking, and listening to podcasts.
-I have a big interest in IoT technologies and Web Development.
+I have completed my Master's degree in Computer Science from American International University-Bangladesh (AIUB).
+I aspire to work in a dynamic and challenging environment where I can leverage my technical expertise, problem-solving skills, and leadership potential to make significant contributions to the team and the organization.
+Ultimately, I aim to be recognized as a skilled, reliable, and innovative person who is passionate about creating high-quality solutions that positively impact the world.
+As well as I am also looking for an opportunity that help to boost my knowledge and uplift my career path.
+My favorite activities are learning new things, exploring various types of technology, and listening to podcasts.
 I am also passionate about various types of sports.

 Skills: PHP/ LARAVEL / REACT / JS / HTML / CSS